wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/BuildMethodTypesOverview.md

 >     ${BUILD_HOME}/templatedconfigurations/templates/${CLOUDHOST}

 You can choose template 1, 2 or 3 depending on whether you are deploying a virgin, baseline or temporal type of build.
-There's more information about how to configure your template in the tutorials section of this website and you should also refer to the specification.
+You will then need to configure your chosen template according to your deployment needs and in accodance with the specification

 6. Once your template is configured you can run the script "ExpeditedAgileDeploymentToolkit.sh" by issuing the commands